Sitapuram

-Sitapuram (Maithili: सीतापुरम) is a proposed and planned city in the Sitamarhi district of the Mithila region in the state of Bihar in India.
+Sitapuram is a proposed and planned city in the Sitamarhi district of the Mithila region in the state of Bihar in India.
 The proposed city of Sitapuram will be developed around the legendary Hindu shrine Punaura Dham near the city of Sitamarhi.
 It will be a world-class spiritual city dedicated to Goddess Sita of Ramayana.
 The new proposed city named Sitapuram will be developed to become a hub for tourism in the Mithila region.
 It is expected that the proposed city will increase employment in the region.
 The proposed city of Sitapuram will attract domestic as well as foreign tourists, which will open a new door for tourism in the Mithila region.